imarc/craft-sass/README.md

 Tests
 -----

-To run the tests, be sure you have phpunit install and then:
+To run the tests, be sure you have phpunit installed and then:

 ```
 composer install